VHS Revival attempts to revitalise a cruelly overlooked addition to the Bond Canon.

 Sure, there are plenty of things to decry in regards to Roger Moore‘s seventh and final outing as the irrepressible James Bond, but there is also a lot going for the movie, and in my opinion a large percentage of those critics who panned it beyond salvation are invariably children of the 1950s – those who can’t look past Sean Connery as the one and only 007.
 Moore’s Bond had been criticised before, in spite of appearing in some of the better instalments, but by the time Roger creaked his way to his final appearance they finally felt justified in pushing him towards retirement.
 After more than a decade of hemming and hawing, the majority of critics had finally gotten their wish.

 In terms of staying loyal to Ian Fleming’s version of the super-spy, Connery is undoubtedly the superior Bond.
-Suave and unforgiving in equal measures, his particular suitability will probably never be matched, while the actor also had the privilege of starring in superior efforts such as From Russia with Love and Goldfinger.
+Suave and unforgiving in equal measures, his particular suitability will likely never be matched, while the actor also had the privilege of starring in superior efforts such as From Russia with Love and Goldfinger.
 Most crucially, Connery had the advantage of playing Bond while he was still very much a novelty, helping to establish the kind of franchise never before undertaken, and never to be seen again.

 By the time Moore finally took the mantle the Bond formula was becoming a little tired, as was Connery’s enthusiasm for the role, and the prospect of imitating a much loved and overexposed cultural icon would have been tantamount to career suicide for the actor formerly known as The Saint.
 Physically Moore was cut from a silkier cloth.
 Slight and smarmy in demeanour, he would never be the hard-edged Bond of days gone by.
 For that reason the series took a more ironic approach, but this was also due to the changing times.
 By the 1980s audiences had matured along with the action movie formula, and people would find it increasingly difficult to accept the grandiose caricatures that were central to the Bond recipe.
 Critics were perhaps just as repelled by the necessity for change as they were their leading man.